mdolab/OpenAeroStruct/openaerostruct/docs/installation.rst

       - oldest
       - latest
     * - Python
-      - 3.8
+      - 3.9
       - 3.11
     * - NumPy
-      - 1.20
+      - 1.21
-      - latest
+      - 1.26
     * - SciPy
-      - 1.6.0
+      - 1.7
-      - latest
+      - 1.15
     * - OpenMDAO
       - 3.35
       - latest
-    * - Matplotlib
-      - latest
-      - latest
     * - pyGeo (optional)
-      - 1.6.0
+      - 1.15.0
       - latest
     * - OpenVSP (optional)
-      - 3.27.1
+      - 3.33
-      - 3.27.1
+      - 3.33
     * - MPhys (optional)
       - 2.0
       - latest

+Numpy 2.0 or later should also work, but we currently do not run tests with Numpy 2.

-If you are unfamiliar with OpenMDAO and wish to modify the internals of OpenAeroStruct, you should examine the OpenMDAO documentation at http://openmdao.org/twodocs/versions/latest/index.html.
+If you are unfamiliar with OpenMDAO and wish to modify the internals of OpenAeroStruct, you should examine the OpenMDAO documentation at https://openmdao.org/newdocs/versions/latest/main.html.
 The tutorials provided with OpenMDAO are helpful to understand the basics of using OpenMDAO to solve an optimization problem.

 Advanced Options
 ~~~~~~~~~~~~~~~~